What Newcastle University does to help new students settle inby Judith Charlton

 We know our students sometimes have a lot to learn when they join us, but we're here to help you find your place with us and thrive.

-Wondering how exactly?
+Wondering what Newcastle University does to help new students settle in?
 Read on to find out…

 An Induction and Welcome Programme

 We know that when you join us, you might be a little anxious about your learning experience and what life will be like at Newcastle University - that's why we’re here to support you every step of the way.

 Our Induction Programme will help you get to grips with navigating campus and all the world-class facilities we have on offer, and introduce you to your subject and teaching staff.

 Our Students’ Union also organises an exciting range of activities during Freshers' Week, to welcome you to Newcastle and get your university experience off to a great start.

 And if you’re joining us from overseas, our International Welcome Programme will help you settle into life in the UK.
 You’ll learn more about us and our special city and meet other students at social events and through a wide range of activities.

 A safe campus in a friendly city

 1 in 6 people in Newcastle is a student, so you’ll be joining a city-wide community of like-minded people and potential new friends.